 Adults & Crafts Kits

 Perfect for roommates or families who want an activity that doesn’t revolve around political bickering, a craft kit from Adults & Crafts can be an easy and convenient way to make something for any skill level.
-Kits start at $29.
+Whether you choose a calming resin terrarium, a trendy espresso martini candle, or chic marbled vases, these projects result in a product you’ll want to show off in your home (not hide in a closet).
+Kits start at $27.

 Modern Quilt Guild Chapters